Preventing Fentanyl Deaths: A Guide to Naloxone Access, Education, and Policy Solutions

 fentanyl deaths have been a major concern during the opioid crisis that has ramped up in recent years

 Drug overdose deaths reached unprecedented levels in recent years, with illicit fentanyl driving the surge.
 In 2024, the numbers fell for the first time in decades, but they are still high compared to the start of the opioid crisis.
+For a closer look at how the crisis is playing out at the state level, our breakdown of the fentanyl addiction crisis in Arizona for 2026 covers the local numbers and the policy gaps still costing lives.

 The Threat of Fentanyl Overdose